Papel picado: Origins

 Interior of the municipal palace of Atlixco, Puebla with papel picado celebrating Independence Day.

-In early Mexico, Aztec people chiseled spirit figures into bark.
-Aztecs used mulberry and fig tree bark to make a rough paper called amate.
+In precolonial times, Aztec people chiseled spirit figures into bark.
+They used mulberry and fig tree bark to make a rough paper called amate.
 This custom evolved later into the art form now known as papel picado.
 Near the middle of the nineteenth century, Mexican people first encountered tissue paper at hacienda stores and adapted it to the craft.
 Nowadays, artisans usually layer 40 to 50 layers of tissue paper and punch intricate designs into them using a fierrito, a type of chisel.

 San Salvador Huixcolotla

 Papel picado coming down from the Church of Saint Servatius in Valladolid, Yucatán.

 San Salvador Huixcolotla is a municipality in the Mexican state of Puebla and is considered the birthplace of papel picado.
 This town is known for having a large community of craftsmen who produce high-quality papel picados.

 In Huixcolotla, papel picado is primarily created for the celebrations of the Day of the Dead.
 However, papel picados are also crafted for many other holidays and special events.
 It was in Huixcolotla that its townspeople took colorful papel de China (China paper) and began crafting intricate patterns.
 Over time, the tool used to make papel picado has changed from scissors to chisels because of the greater precision and detailing they allow.
 Traditionally, the art of making papel picado has been passed from generation to generation.
-By 1970, it became common for those in Mexico to decorate their streets with papel picado and used them to decorate their altars during the day of the dead.
+By 1970, it became common for those in Mexico to decorate their streets with papel picado and their altars during the Day of the Dead.
 Around 1930, the art form spread from Huixcolotla to other parts of Mexico such as Puebla and Tlaxcala.
 Sometime in the 1960s, papel picado spread to Mexico City and thence to the United States and Europe.

 Production

 A variety of fierritos, or chisels, that can be used to craft designs into a variety of materials, such as tissue paper.

 Traditionally, papel picados are crafted entirely by hand.

 When crafting a papel picado, the first step is to draw out the selected design onto the paper and then cover the paper with transparent plastic; this will protect the original drawing.
 To produce multiple copies at once, one stacks 40 to 50 sheets of tissue paper and staples them together.
 Using a small mallet and chisels with variously shaped tips, the artist then cuts out pieces of the paper from the stack.
 This technique allows the carving of a design to be multiplied.

 The stack is then separated, with each sheet of paper being a papel picado.
-Each layer is identical to all the others in a pile.
+Each sheet in the stack is identical.
 Afterwards, papel picados (or "banderitas") are typically hung with strings or attached to wooden dowels.